Magnus Merriman

 Magnus Merriman is a 1934 comedy novel by the British writer Eric Linklater.
 It portrays the adventures of an aspiring politician who marries and settles down on Orkney.
-It had a strong autobiographical element as Linklater had himself unsuccessfully stood in the 1933 East Fife by-election for the National Party of Scotland.
+It had a strong autobiographical element as Linklater had himself unsuccessfully stood in the 1933 East Fife by-election for the National Party of Scotland, Although Link later wrote an introduction to the book titled "Admonition" denying autobiographical intent.